 Nvidia: The future partner of AI startups

-Nvidia’s senior director of enterprise, Eungjoon Yo, kicked off the last day of COMEUP with innovation.
+Nvidia’s Senior Director of enterprise, Eungjoon Yoo, kicked off the last day of COMEUP with innovation.
 He discussed the growth of Nvidia, the status of the AI industry and introduced relevant programs offered by Nvidia.
-Yo acknowledged the advancements in IT from using PCs in the 1990s, mobile phones in the early 2000s, and the AI and IoT we use today.
-“These developments have enabled us to advance in the way we collect, process, and store data.”
-He added.
+Yoo acknowledged the advancements in IT from using PCs in the 1990s, mobile phones in the early 2000s, and the AI and IoT we use today.
+“These developments have enabled us to advance in the way we collect, process, and store data.” he added.

 Winning together, Going further with Amore Pacific